yugabyte/yugabyte-db/docs/content/stable/benchmark/sysbench-ysql.md

 ## Overview

-sysbench is a popular tool for benchmarking databases like PostgreSQL and MySQL, as well as system capabilities like CPU, memory, and I/O. Follow the steps below to run Sysbench against YugabyteDB.
+sysbench is a popular tool for benchmarking databases like PostgreSQL and MySQL, as well as system capabilities like CPU, memory, and I/O.

-The [YugabyteDB version of sysbench](https://github.com/yugabyte/sysbench) is forked from the [official](https://github.com/akopytov/sysbench) version with a few modifications to better reflect YugabyteDB's distributed nature.
+The [YugabyteDB version of sysbench](https://github.com/yugabyte/sysbench) is forked from the [official version](https://github.com/akopytov/sysbench) with a few modifications to better reflect YugabyteDB's distributed nature.

 {{< note title="Note" >}}
-To ensure the recommended hardware requirements are met and the database is correctly configured before benchmarking, review the [deployment checklist](../../deploy/checklist/)
+To ensure the recommended hardware requirements are met and the database is correctly configured before benchmarking, review the [deployment checklist](../../deploy/checklist/).
 {{< /note >}}

 ## Running the benchmark